manual transmission shifts hard

 On the G35 and M45 and Q45 with the new design 5-speed automatic, it is my understanding that Nissan Infiniti has specifically stated that only their stated ATF is allowed - without any caveats - and, if this is not followed, the transmission warranty is void.

-These transmissions are very well sealed (indeed, there was some early thoughts that they could not be opened to change/replace the ATF :eek: - which proved to be erroneous!), and you are likely to cause problems by introducing anything other than what Nissan intended to have in them!
+These transmission are very well sealed (indeed, there was some early thoughts that they could not be opened to change/replace the ATF :eek: - which proved to be erroneous!), and you are likely to cause problems by introducing anything other than what Nissan intended to have in them!

 So, be careful messing with the ATF, folks!
 (Of course, I am referring to the auto transmission, not the manual that the original poster talked about.)